cristopulos/18sh/readme.md

 	NYC halfdividends 290

-NYC will retain 140 and each NYC share is paid 15.
+NYC will retain 140 and each NYC share is paid 15 (assuming 10-share company).

 If you want to change the default setting for half dividend rounding, 18SH supports two other methods.
 To round in favour of company, use the command